 - 10 Essential Tips for Young Filmmakers

 It used to be a fabled divide, the gap between a photographer and a filmmaker, but now with the ability of DSLR and mirrorless cameras, switching between high-quality modes has completely changed the way people shoot.
-Adventure photographer and Canon Master, Krystle Wright has experienced it first hand.
+Adventure photographer, Krystle Wright has experienced it first hand.
 The progression of her craft has moved from telling stories in singular frames to also directing motion picture, and as Krystle has noticed it’s an industry-wide shift.

 “The way people experience stories has changed,” she says.
 “And it’s not to say one is better than the other, both formats have their place in story-telling, but I’ve seen a lot of the best photographers in the game start to play with film.”

 In early 2018, Krystle set out on a personal challenge to create three short films bringing to life the internal dialogue a photographer battles when he or she is capturing the moments that define their craft.
 Since creating In Perpetual Motion, Chasing Monsters, and A Restless Peace and receiving several film festival accolades, Krystle shares her ten top lessons for navigating the journey from stills to motion, and creating a short film in today’s industry.

 There’s a misconception that the more stories you tell the easier they become.
 I was told early on, ‘To share a great story, it should be hard.
 Any story worth telling will not be easy.’
 As I’ve had more experience I couldn’t agree more.
 If you want to tell a great story, it is a big toll emotionally.
 Be ready to become dedicated to the story and don’t give up when it gets tough.